spectrocloud/librarium/packages/docs/content/02-getting-started/1-aws-your-first-cluster.md

 1. Navigate to the Default Project (select back to Default project if you’re in the Admin view).
 1. Switch to the *Cluster Profiles* page from the left navigation bar.
-1. Click on the *Create Cluster Profile* button.
+1. Click on the *Add Cluster Profile* button.
 1. Specify the name **ExperimentalAWS** and click *Next*.
 1. Select **Amazon (AWS)** for the cloud selection.
 1. Click on Edit Layers.
 1. Please designate the following selections for each layer, leaving the default configuration:
     * OS: Ubuntu, 18.4.X (LTS)
-    * Kubernetes: select version 1.18.X
+    * Kubernetes: select version 1.17.X
     * Network: Calico 3.10.X
     * Storage: Amazon EBS 1.0.X
     * Additional layers:
         * Monitoring: Prometheus - Grafana 9.7.X
         * Monitoring: Kubernetes Dashboard 2.0.X
-        * Logging: Elastic-Fluentd-Kibana (EFK) 6.7.0
+        * Logging: Elastic-Fluentd-Kibana (EFK) 6.7.X
     * Click on *Finish* to close the Layer dialogue.
 1. Click on *Next* and review the *Cluster Profile*.
 1. Click on *Finish* to create the Cluster Profile.